OpenCC-Software/OpenPackages-Manager/README.md

-# OpenCC Software - Program/API name
+# OpenCC Software - OpenPackages Manager

-Description of the program/API.
+OpenPackages Manager is a program for defining applications' dependencies on OpenCC Software APIs.